Project-based learning: History

 John Dewey is recognized as one of the early proponents of project-based education or at least its principles through his idea of "learning by doing".
-In My Pedagogical Creed (1897) Dewey enumerated his beliefs including the view that "the teacher is not in the school to impose certain ideas or to form certain habits in the child, but is there as a member of the community to select the influences which shall affect the child and to assist him in properly responding to these.
+In My Pedagogical Creed (1897) Dewey enumerated his beliefs including the view that "the teacher is not in the school to impose certain ideas or to form certain habits in the child, but is there as a member of the community to select the influences which shall affect the child and to assist him in properly responding to these".
 For this reason, he promoted the so-called expressive or constructive activities as the centre of correlation.
 Educational research has advanced this idea of teaching and learning into a methodology known as "project-based learning".
 William Heard Kilpatrick built on the theory of Dewey, who was his teacher, and introduced the project method as a component of Dewey's problem method of teaching.
+Kilpatrick endorsed project-based learning in his 1918 essay The Project Method, calling for "whole-hearted purposeful activity proceeding in a social environment".
+The essay was immediately lauded by progressive educators.

 Some scholars (e.g. James G. Greeno) also associated project-based learning with Jean Piaget's "situated learning" perspective and constructivist theories.
-Piaget advocated an idea of learning that does not focus on the memorization.
-Within his theory, project-based learning is considered a method that engages students to invent and to view learning as a process with a future instead of acquiring knowledge base as a matter of fact.
+Piaget advocated an idea of learning that does not focus on memorization.
+Within his theory, project-based learning is considered a method that engages students to invent and to view learning as a process with a future instead of acquiring knowledge bases as a matter of fact.

-Further developments to the project-based education as a pedagogy later drew from the experience- and perception-based theories on education proposed by theorists such as Jan Comenius, Johann Heinrich Pestalozzi, and Maria Montessori, among others.
+Further developments to project-based education as a pedagogy later drew from the experience- and perception-based theories on education proposed by theorists such as Jan Comenius, Johann Heinrich Pestalozzi, and Maria Montessori, among others.

 Concept

-Thomas Markham (2011) describes project-based learning (PBL) thus: "PBL integrates knowing and doing.
-Students learn knowledge and elements of the core curriculum, but also apply what they know to solve authentic problems and produce results that matter.
-PBL students take advantage of digital tools to produce high-quality, collaborative products.
-PBL refocuses education on the student, not the curriculum—a shift mandated by the global world, which rewards intangible assets such as drive, passion, creativity, empathy, and resiliency.
-These cannot be taught out of a textbook, but must be activated through experience."